Feneric/Minima/README.rst

 Lots of things work.
 You can move around and explore the (incomplete) world map and enter towns and a dungeon.
 Town views and dungeon views work.
 Looking at things and searching for things works.
 Checking status works.
 Creature movement and behavior works.
 Combat works in both world and dungeon views.
 Dialog with townies works.
-Some spells sort of work.
+Purchasing in towns works.
+Spells work.
 Capturing pirate ships works, and with one it's possible to explore the (incomplete) waters of the world map.
-Leveling up mostly works.
+Leveling up works.
 Most sound effects are in place.
 I've got pits working in dungeons even though they were never in the original Ultimas.
 These will probably not make the final cut though as I'm running out of space.
+The in-game help screen works.

 Lots of things don't work.
 You can't win yet.
-You also can't die yet.
-This is a very good thing, as without armor and weapons (which you cannot yet acquire) or offensive spells, you will likely die quickly.
 There's no background music yet.
 Saving and loading games doesn't work.
-The in-game help screen doesn't work (for now see `minimanotes.txt`).

 Challenges
 ----------